-Our driving instructors in Finsbury Park have given us their tips for passing the driving test in the area.
+Local driving instructors in Finsbury Park have given us their tips for passing the driving test in the area.

 Some test centres near Finsbury Park have specific parking instructions to pay attention to when you arrive for your driving test.
 If you take your test at Tottenham Test Centre, for example, you’ll need to park in the allocated spaces near the annex building, but you shouldn’t arrive any earlier than 10 minutes before your test and you’re forbidden to practise on site.